Hanael1995/aPointOnTheTongue/README.md

 # onePointOnTheTongue

+# Description of the project

-Web project created with the purpose of practice English an programming at the same time.
+Web project created with the purpose of practicing English and programming at the same time.

-The learn material to create this project its from Platzi courses.
-In this project I will put in practice the knowledge learned in this courses.
+The learning material to create this project is from Platzi courses.
+In this project, I will put into practice the knowledge learned in these courses.

+# CSS

-General CSS styles for the project
+**General CSS styles for the project**

-Methodology: BEM (Block, Element and Modifier)
+**Methodology: BEM (Block, Element, and Modifier)**

+**Projects color's**

+**Project fonts sizes**